Upper Peninsula Michigan, USA Travel Guide

 Trails for every fitness level.
 Easy boardwalks at Tahquamenon Falls.
 Trails of moderate challenge at Pictured Rocks like Chapel Basin.
 Strenuous multi-day backcountry treks in Porcupine Mountains Wilderness State Park or Isle Royale National Park for experienced hikers.

-Beyond the national parks, the Iron Ore Heritage Trail near Marquette provides a multi-use trail for walking and biking.
+Beyond the national parks, the Iron Ore Heritage Trail near Marquette provides a multi-use path for walking and biking.
 Use the AllTrails app for detailed information, and refer to Michigan DNR and National Park Service websites for official guides.

 Wildlife: Look for black bear, moose, white-tailed deer, and various birds.
 Gray wolves are present but rarely seen.
 Observe from a distance; do not feed animals.
-Cycling: Paved trails like the Iron Ore Heritage Trail for casual cyclists.
+Cycling: Paved tracks like the Iron Ore Heritage Trail for casual cyclists.
 Scenic road cycling routes are plentiful, although some highways have narrow or no shoulders.

 Engage with the unique heritage and communities of the Upper Peninsula.